Carlosrincong/AWS-Solutions-Architect-Associate/Lambda/README.md

 Functions are deployed globally to cutomize CDN Content

+### RDS
 Lambda with RDS Proxy
 - Improve scalability by pooling and sharing DB connections
 - Improve availability by reducing by 66% the failover time and preserving connections.
 - The lambda must be deployed in a VPC, because RDS Proxy never is publicly accessible

+Data events
+- Invoke lambda function triggered by a data event in Aurora or RDS PostgreSQL
+- You must allow inboud traffic from the database to lambda function
+- The Database must have permission to invoke the lambda function.
+- Send Event notifications (not abot the data) to SNS or EventBridge.
+Event notifications are about you DB instance itself